jagielski/auditing-dpsgd/README.md

     python code/exp_run.py

 This will run a lot of experiments, each of which calls `audit.py`.
-This will take a while, over many trials, using the default 6 poisoning rates:
+This will take a while.
+It runs this many trials, using the default 6 poisoning rates:

     6*len(args["pois_ct"])*len(args["clip_norm"])*len(args["init_mult"])*(args["trials"][1]-args["trials"][0])